August and September 2024

 Alongside Brewing

 Alongside is the Charlotte taproom of Cornelius-based Ass Clown Brewing.
-The serve up Ass Clown beers and a full cocktail menu in their cozy, dog-friendly space.
+They serve up Ass Clown beers and a full cocktail menu in their cozy, dog-friendly space.
 The beers are solid all around, but their Stouts are what they do best.

 Neighborhood: South End